Concordium/concordium.github.io/source/mainnet/net/resources/sirius-testnet-reset-wallets.rst

 Desktop Wallet
 ==============

-Need instructions for how to get rid of data after uninstall.
+To clear the data of the wallet, uninstall it and follow :ref:`the instructions for resetting the wallet's data` (Remember to remove the testnet and *not* the mainnet files).
 Then reinstall the correct version for your platform.
 Go to :ref:`Desktop Wallet downloads<downloads-desktop-wallet-testnet>` to get the file for your platform.